 - Copy Spotify URI

-As with the mobile app, each of these sharing options behaves a little differently.
-The biggest difference with the desktop sharing options is with the last two: Copy Embed Code and Copy Spotify URI.
+Similar to the mobile app, each of these sharing options works slightly differently.
+The most noticeable difference with the desktop sharing options is with the last two: Copy Embed Code and Copy Spotify URI.